Last updated on 2026-05-15

 The Skilled Trades Techniques program offers several unique features that enhance the learning experience:

-- Exploration of multiple trades before specialization.
+- Exploration of multiple trades before specialization, allowing students to make informed career choices.

 Career Options